ShootingStar91/rustetris/backlog.md

 Rustetris backlog

 ++ Main tasks
-[DONE] 1.
-Destroy a full line and move all other dead pieces downwards [DONE] 2.
+[Done] 1.
+Destroy a full line and move all other dead pieces downwards [Done] 2.
 Create other types of pieces randomly
 [Done] 3.
-Recognize when game is over, meaning when a spawned piece cannot move even once (or is already overlapping) [DONE] 4.
+Recognize when game is over, meaning when a spawned piece cannot move even once (or is already overlapping) [Done] 4.
 Drop with space or downkey
-[Done] Show where piece is gonna fall to
+[Done] 5.
+Show where piece is gonna fall to
-6. Show what piece comes next
+[Done] 6.
+Show what piece comes next

-++ Secondary tasks
-1. Colors for pieces
-2. Random orientations

-++ Possible future ideas
-[DONE, although crashes if played too long] 1.
-Speed growing as time goes by
-2. Counting score
-3. Highscore list
+[    ] 7.
+Show score in game window

 ++ Known bugs
 [Possibly fixed by refreshing old_tiles and loading piece to grid also if drop key has moved brick]